williamsnell/ws_content/content/posts/latent_space/index.md

 Remember that the distance from the origin (0, 0) in our 2D plot now represents the absolute distance from the origin in n-space.

-Looking at the 3D view of the cube, which points might have a distance to the origin (a *magnitude*) greater than 1?
+Looking at the 3D view of the cube, which points do you think have a distance to the origin (a *vector magnitude*) greater than 1?

 Interestingly, a hole has started to appear in the centre of the plot.